anjieyang/anjieyang/README.md

 ### Hi there, I'm Anjie 👋

-- 🧑🏻‍💻 I’m a final year undergrad student majoring in Computer Science at the University of Ottawa.
+- 🧑🏻‍💻 I’m a final year undergrad student majoring in Computer Science and minoring in Enconomics.

 - 🔬 My research interests are in Machine Learning and Epidemiology.